-CONFLICT OF INTEREST- There is no conflict of interest per se for a law firm to represent both a county Board of Supervisors and a Municipality within said county; nor is there a conflict of interest per se for a law firm to represent the Board of Supervisors for two different counties.
+CONFLICT OF INTEREST- GOVERNMENT ATTORNEY - There is no conflict of interest per se for a law firm to represent both a county Board of Supervisors and a Municipality within said county; nor is there a conflict of interest per se for a law firm to represent the Board of Supervisors for two different counties.

-The Ethics Committee of the Mississippi State Bar has been asked to render an opinion on the following inquiry:
+The Ethics Committee of the Mississippi Bar has been asked to render an opinion on the following inquiry:

 Law Firm A represents the City Council for Reykajavick and also represents the Board of Supervisors for Red County, the County in which Reykajavick is located.